ramirocrego/my_website/content/teaching/GEE-2/index.md

 clicking on the map to draw your geometries.
 In the case of polylines and polygons, double click to finalize the drawing.
 Geometry display on the map can be activated and deactivated from the **Geometry Imports** section.
-We will learn more about geometries in the second chapter of this book.
+We will learn more about geometries in the second section of this tutorial.
 You can delete geometries by activating them using the hand tool, and pressing **Delete** on your keyboard or by directly clicking the **delete button** on the **Imports section** of the script.